Updated October 25, 2023

 “The right project at the right time at the right place and at the right price”.

-c) Technical and Financial feasibility
+- Technical and Financial Feasibility

-a)Arrangement of equity/debt/loan.
+- Arrangement of equity/debt/loan.

-b)Negotiation and Syndication of the same.
+- Negotiation and Syndication of the same.

-c)Documentation and checking all the rules and regulations or policies relating to the starting of the project.
+- Documentation and checking all the rules and regulations or policies relating to starting the project.

-a)Monitoring and review of project from time to time.
-The project manager must keep a check on the proper working of the project.
+- Monitoring and review of projects from time to time.
+The project manager must check on the project’s proper working.

-b)Project closure – It is ending the project
+- Project closure – It is ending the project

-c)Repayment and monitoring
+- Repayment and monitoring